Introduction

 This example was issued in 吉林 Kirin.

-Issued to commemorate the start of the Manchukuo air mail service, which began operation on 3rd November 1932 with airmail delivered by the Manchukuo Air Transport Company.
+The Manchukuo air mail service began operation on 3rd November 1932 with airmail delivered by the Manchukuo Air Transport Company between Tsitsihar and Sinuiju in Korea, and between Hsinking and Lungchingts'un.

 This cancel has a changeable date, the right hand Chinese day date figure can read 3, 4, 5, 6, 7, 8 or 9, 3 being the most common.